 Spotted and Spattered

 A painter’s costume (super easy) with an empty can of black paint and the “paint spattered” all over myself and the Dalmatian are an idea on my future dress up list.
+Not unlike when I actually paint.
+I’m such a klutz!
 Extra points for spattering a bandana to complete the look using paint, markets, or scraps or iron-on material.
 No actual painting or marking on your Dali though, please peeps.
-No matter how many times some sends you that spider dot photo.
+No matter how many times someone sends you that spider spotted Dalmatian photo.
 You know the one…

 Black and White?
 Polka Dots?